Writers and readers often ask me my method of writing a book. And I always say with great assurance, “It depends.”

 But the more I knew what I was going to write ahead of time, the less linear I became.
 Obviously.
 If I was on a plane in the middle row with somebody reading over my shoulder and I needed to write sex, I’d write in all caps THE BEST SEX IN THE WORLD HERE and jump ahead.
 I not only knew that I needed to return to the scene and what I needed to write, but I had the satisfaction of annoying the guy in the other seat.

 And remember book number 34?
 The one that I wrote backward?
 That book is called TOUCH OF DARKNESS.
-Not only did it get good reviews, not one reviewer or reader said the book read as if it were written backward.
-And it was a New York Times bestseller.
+Great reviews, not one reviewer or reader said the book read as if it were written backward, and it was a New York Times bestseller.

 Nor am I saying you shouldn’t learn your craft.
 You should take writing classes.
 You should read books about writing.
 Most of all, you should ruthlessly edit your own work.